Code-Institute-Submissions/story-chain/README.md

 * Registration functionality
 * Sign-In and Out functionality
 * Add a new story
-* Add to an existing story
+* Add to an existing story (not implemented yet, see below)
     * CRUD Functions:
         * Create: possibility to create a new story
         * Read: home page with stories in progress that non-members can also read, as well as a profile page where members can see what the have added.